brkn/dota2-statistics-of-professional-players/README.md

 =========
 - 09.41 Sun: Created second sheet, formulated some data.
 Done with ODS part until it turns out "nah it's not done".
 - 17.15 Sun: Python cant handle Chinese players' names.
 Google translated them one by one to latin.
 Changed encoding to ANSII.
 Created new .ods file.
-- 02,25 Mon: "Is that a huge banner or are you just happy to see me?".
+- 02.25 Mon: "Is that a huge banner or are you just happy to see me?".
 Python is almost done.
 Added old css file with little changes.
-- 04,25 Mon: Style of data table.
+- 04.25 Mon: Style of data table.
 Sorting script from internet.
 Moved webpage files to one folder.
+- 07.50 Mon: Fixed python error.
+Calc'd the average stats, Calc'd who is the median.
+Wasted hours on converting winrate to a readable percentage format cell.

 To Do List
 =========